wadmp/wadmp.github.io/src/gen3/explanations/troubleshooting/README.md

 - **Problem:**

-  - The router lacks an internet connection because it is stuck in the permanent Bootstrap Server process and is not receiving any successful response from the server.
-This issue could arise if the router was not loaded into DMP during the manufacturing process.
+  - The router is stuck in the permanent Bootstrap Server process and is not receiving any successful response from the server.
+This issue could arise if the router was not registered into DMP during the manufacturing process.

 - **Potential Causes and Solutions:**
-  - This issue may arise if the router was not properly registered in **DMP** during manufacturing.
+  - This issue may arise if the router was not properly registered in **WebAccess/DMP** during manufacturing.
-  - Contact [DMP support](mailto:wadmp@advantech.com) to request registration of the router in the DMP instance.
+  - Contact [WebAccess/DMP support](mailto:wadmp@advantech.com) to request registration of the router in the DMP instance.
+  - On-Prem only: contact your System Administrator to register the device to the WebAccess/DMP.

 ## Scenario 2: Failure to Connect to Bootstrap Server